 Rock music and rap songs portray perhaps the most widely shared images of juvenile delinquency.
 Not coincidentally, these styles of music are largely youth oriented.
 Young people not only constitute the vast majority of consumers, but also make up a large number of the acts and artists producing the music.
-Robert Pielke suggests that rock music challenges conventional morality and law68 in songs ranging from the Beatles' Maxwell's Silver Hammer, Bob Marley's I Shot the Sheriff, and Bobby Fuller's I Fought the Law and the Law Won, to songs that reflect acceptance of illegal drugs such as Because I Got High by Joseph "Afroman" Foreman, Lit Up by Buckcherry, Rehab by Amy Winehouse, and We Are All on Drugs by Weezer.
+Robert Pielke suggests that rock music challenges conventional morality and law68 in songs ranging from the Beatles' Maxwell's Silver Hammer, Bob Marley's I Shot the Sheriff, and Bobby Fuller's I Fought the Law and the Law Won, to songs that reflect acceptance of illegal drugs such as Because I Got High by Joseph "Afroman" Foreman, Rehab by Amy Winehouse, and We Are All on Drugs by Weezer.
 These songs, along with heavy metal music, are widely associated with delinquency and youth gangs.

 Gangsta rap music may present an even greater challenge to authority.
-Songs of sexual exploitation, rape, murder, robbery, and drugs are interspersed with songs attacking the police and politicians, such as Murder for the Mission; Execution of a Chump; Street Killer; Famous When You're Dead; Nobody Move, Nobody Get Hurt; and G Code-all of which reflect an acceptance of interpersonal violence.
+Songs of sexual exploitation, rape, murder, robbery, and drugs are interspersed with songs attacking the police and politicians, such as Mission Murder; Execution of a Chump; Street Killer; Famous When You're Dead; Nobody Move, Nobody Get Hurt; and G Code-all of which reflect an acceptance of interpersonal violence.
 Meanwhile songs such as F-the Police and Cop Killer express serious threats to law enforcement, and Eminem's Cleanin' Out My Closet and Janie's Got a Gun by Aerosmith discuss the rebellion of juveniles in reaction to serious maltreatment.
-Pearl Jam's Jeremy is based on the true story of a child who committed suicide with a firearm in his classroom and whose depression was based in part on parental neglect and disinterest and the alienation of suburban life.

 To what extent does gangsta rap music reflect widely held values among youth that are in conflict with the views of conventional society?
-Do the images of criminal and delinquent acts portrayed in gangsta rap reflect real social conditions, or is the delinquency greatly exaggerated for the "benefit" of the larger society?
+Do the images of criminal and delinquent acts portrayed in gangsta rap reflect real social conditions, or is the delinquency greatly exaggerated for the "benefit"

+of the larger society?
 Does this musical genre influence the attitudes and behaviors of youths?
 To the extent that artistic expressions generally reveal something about the culture in which they exist, gangsta rap music may present some of the most disturbing images of adolescence in the popular culture.
 Furthermore, regardless of the accuracy of the depictions, the music is instrumental to the formation of beliefs about delinquency in the minds of the public and even law enforcement officials.69